 The first step is to start talking to solar companies in your area.
 Once you are in touch with a few solar providers, your sales rep will be able to point you in the best direction, for financing your panels.

 Solar Works Energy located in Albuquerque, New Mexico can provide you all the solar information you would need.
-The most popular methods to finance solar installations is through purchase power agreement (which sadly is no longer allowed here in NM), a home solar loan, a solar lease and buying your solar panels outright.
+The most popular methods to finance solar installations are through home solar loans, solar leases, or buying your solar panels outright.